NoesisGUI

 AudioClip assets

-AudioClips are natively supported by NoesisGUI using the Behaviors architecture.
-Clips used in PlaySoundAction are automatically added as XAML dependencies.
+AudioClips are natively supported by NoesisGUI through the Behaviors system.

 <Button Content="START" Command="{Binding StartCommand}">